kratisto/docs/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa/guide.en-sg.md

 > - Valid backup codes
 >

-To remove a device, log in to your [OVHcloud Control Panel](/links/manager){.external}.
-Click your name in the top right-hand corner, then click your initials.
+To remove a device, log in to the [OVHcloud Control Panel](/links/manager), click on your name in the top right-hand corner, then `Access my account`{.action}.

 Next, click `Security`{.action} then the `...`{.action} button to the right of the device you want to delete, then click `Delete`{.action}.